Computing the spectrum and pseudospectrum of infinite-volume operators from local patches: Definitions of computational problems

 \begin{theorem} Let $(\Omega_\ps, \Lambda_\ps, (\mathcal M, d), \Xi_\ps)$ be the flc pseudospectral problem.
 Then for every $k \in \mathbb{N}$ there exists a Blum-Shub-Smale (BSS) algorithm $\Gamma_k : \Omega_\ps \to \mathcal M$, using the family of evaluation functions $\Lambda_{ps}$, such that

 for all $H \in \Omega_\ps$. \end{theorem}

 The proof of Theorem~\ref{theoremComputabilityPseudospectrum} is given in Section~\ref{sec-computability-pseudospectrum}.

-\begin{remark} The computation of the (pseudo-) spectrum in systems of finite local complexity can be performed practically by our method.
-In \cite{hege_2022}, we have already described an algorithm to prove spectral gaps using an edge state criterion on finite patches.
+\begin{remark} While this paper focusses on a theoretical computability result, the described algorithms also constitute a practical method for computating the (pseudo-) spectrum in systems of finite local complexity.
+In \cite{hege_2022}, we have already described an algorithm to prove the existence of spectral gaps using an edge state criterion on finite patches.
 For this we used Dirichlet boundary conditions and computed an edge state criterion to provably avoid spectral pollution.
 While this method could be used to prove the computability of the spectrum \cite{hegeThesis}, here we instead use the method of uneven sections \cite{colbrook_2019}, which enables us to give a unified treatment of the computation of the spectrum and pseudospectrum.
 Although it is not as efficient as the Dirichlet-based method of \cite{hege_2022} for higher-dimensional system, we can use this approach to compute gap bounds for the $\varepsilon$-pseudospectrum.
 Figure~\ref{figUpperLowerBounds} shows a computation of the spectral inclusion and spectral gap bounds for the pseudospectrum of a non-Hermitian Hamiltonian with Fibonacci-like potential \cite{finiteSectionsPeriodic,damanikFibonacci,jagannathan_2021}. \end{remark}